Violence Against Children

 “All forms of physical or mental violence” does not leave room for any level of legalized violence against children.
 Frequency, severity of harm and intent to harm are not prerequisites for the definitions of violence […] States parties need to establish national standards for child well-being, health and development as securing these conditions is the ultimate goal of child caregiving and protection. (art.
 19.1 UNCRC, GC 13)

 Violence against children remains to be a fundamental and cross-cutting global issue.
-DCI is continuously creating actions aimed at preventing and responding to violence against children in all settings, but particularly in the field of juvenile justice.
+DCI is continuously creating actions aimed at preventing and responding to violence against children in all settings, particularly in the field of juvenile justice and most recently with a focus on gender-based violence.

-- Advocating and lobbying with the Human Rights Council (HRC), and its mechanisms, for the elimination of all forms of violence against children at the international level through meetings with OHCHR Special Procedure mandate-holders, oral and written statements, alternative reports to the Universal Periodic Review (UPR), etc.
+- Advocating and lobbying with HR Treaty Bodies, the Human Rights Council (HRC), and its mechanisms, for the elimination of all forms of violence against children at the international level through meetings with OHCHR Special Procedure mandate-holders, oral and written statements, alternative reports to the Universal Periodic Review (UPR), etc.

 - Raising awareness on hidden issues in violence against children through drafting thematic reports and newsletters.